soyuka/dat-daemon/README.md

 }
 ```

 Everything will be stored in `data`.
-If you don't specify a directory when adding a dat it'll be downloaded there too.
+If you don't specify a path when adding a dat it'll be downloaded there too.

 The configuration directory can be overwritten with the env variable `DATDAEMON_CONFIG`.